Joey Hunt: Indianapolis Colts

 Hunt had tryouts with the Cleveland Browns on August 15, with the Detroit Lions on August 16, 2020, and with the Indianapolis Colts on August 20, 2020.
 He signed with the Colts on August 23, 2020.
 He was released on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on November 21, November 28, December 5, December 12, and December 19 for the team's weeks 11, 12, 13, 14, and 15 games against the Green Bay Packers, Tennessee Titans, Houston Texans, Las Vegas Raiders, and Texans, and reverted to the practice squad after each game.
 He was placed on the practice squad/COVID-19 list by the team on December 23, 2020, and restored to the practice squad and subsequently promoted to the active roster on January 1, 2021.

 Hunt re-signed with the Colts on March 29, 2021.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
+He was released on August 31, 2021, and re-signed to the practice squad the next day.
 He was released on October 14.
 He was re-signed to the active roster on December 28, but waived four days later.

 Seattle Seahawks (second stint)

 On October 5, 2022, Hunt was signed to the Seahawks' practice squad.
 On January 17, 2023, Hunt was signed to a reserve/future contract.

+On August 29, 2023, Hunt was released by the Seahawks and re-signed to the practice squad.
+He was promoted to the active roster on October 21, but waived a week later and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.